programmfabrik/goreleaser-cross-compile/README.md

 ## Description

-This repository extends the [cross-compile docker image for goreleaser](https://github.com/goreleaser/goreleaser-cross) to build the fylr application.
+This repository extends the [cross-compile docker image for goreleaser](https://github.com/goreleaser/goreleaser-cross) to build the [fylr](https://github.com/programmfabrik/fylr) application.

-## Getting Started
+## Tag schema

+Tags follow the [origin version scheme] (https://github.com/goreleaser/goreleaser-cross/releases) with one exception:

+Versions that follow the `vX.X.X-X` scheme are intended as patches for the origin `vX.X.X` version

+## Updating this to a newer version

+1. at least update the versions in `Makefile`

+2. make a release in this repository with a new tag, syntax as the other existing releases

+## Using our variant of goreleaser-cross

-Place a `.goreleaser.yml` file in the root of the repository.
+1. Place a `.goreleaser.yml` file in the root of the repository you want to use it in.
+See `.goreleaser.yml` in  [fylr](https://github.com/programmfabrik/fylr) if you have access.
+Otherwise: Example:

-Example:

 ```yaml
 before: